makyo/writing/work/claw17/disappearance/index.md

 The proprietor, Adam, and I have been getting on surprisingly well.

 He's a good guy, which I hadn't picked up on at first.
-I'd taken his silence at accepting my contract on a signature-and-cash basis as standoffishness.
+I'd taken his silence while handing over my key with only cash to show as standoffishness.
 There was certainly an element of caution to it, but he's also just a quiet guy.

 We exchanged nods daily for the first two weeks I lived here, then simple pleasantries for the next two.
 He came off as soft spoken out of being content with where he was in life, and as far as I could tell, he was.